mr-saoirse/app.pinnings/README.md

 WE have

 - init-  we add basic things such as ingress controllers, knative, karpenter and things like that
-- we add argo tools as core stacl
+- we add argo tools as core stack
 - application sets - these are flavours of deployments that are treated the same and easy to add from existing templates. the template can be anything.
 We generate it with LLM
   - services, deployments and workflows are examples
 - we add operators via OLM
 - we add observability
 - we probably will add something like Pulsar

+- read and write workflow perms